jasonBirchall/jasonBirchall/README.md

 ### Hi, I'm Jason

-I'm a London based Infrastructure Developer with love for new technologies 👨‍💻.
+I'm a London based Infrastructure Developer with a love for new technologies 👨‍💻.

 ### Languages and technologies I work with